huangjin1995/daily_book_notes/Information Retrieval/notes/A Deep Look into Neural Ranking Models for Information Retrieval.md

   A typical model based on this strategy is DeepRank.

+Question Answering:  Three major strategies used in the asymmetric architecture to handle the heterogeneity between the question and the answering, namely attention, compare, aggregation, ....

++ Attention

-+ One-way Attention, which typically leverages the question representation to obtain the attention over candidate answer words in order the enhance the answer representation.
+  One-way Attention, which typically leverages the question representation to obtain the attention over candidate answer words in order the enhance the answer representation.

   For example, IARNN [86] and CompAgg [87] get the attentive answer representation sequence that weighted by the question sentence representation.

-Question Answering:
++ Compare

++ Aggregation

-Community Question Answering:
+Community Question Answering: ...

-Automatic Conversation:
+Automatic Conversation: ...

 #### Modular